-It is not in the New Testament alone that we can find precedents for a broader religious participation for women.
-The Old Testament also tells us of women who rose to prominence, despite the obstacles they faced as women in a culture which restricted them in many serious ways.7 Deborah and Huldah were prophetesses (Judges 4, 2 Kings 22), but these women have rarely been held up as examples for LDS women to emulate.
+It is not in the New Testament alone where we find precedents for a broader religious participation for women.
+The Old Testament also tells of women who rose to prominence despite the obstacles they faced in a culture which restricted them in many serious ways.
+Deborah and Huldah were prophetesses (Jdgs.
+4, 2 Kgs.
+22), but these women have rarely been held up as examples for LDS women to emulate.
 In fact, their existence as prophetesses is problematic to official Mormon commentators.
-The Bible Dictionary in the new Church-published Bible lists Deborah simply as "a famous woman who judged Israel. . ." with not a single word about her being a prophetess.
-Last year's Sunday School manual is even more judgmental.
+The Bible Dictionary in the new church-published Bible lists Deborah simply as "a famous woman who judged Israel," with not a single word about her being a prophetess.
+Last year's Sunday school manual is even more judgmental.
 It expressly states, "Deborah is described as a 'prophetess' evidently because of her great righteousness and faith.
 However, she was not in any way a religious leader, for such is contrary to God's order and organization."
-The student is referred to Luke 2:36-38 and Acts 21:8-9, both of which tell of prophetesses who fit more neatly into Mormon notions about how women can be prophetesses.8 Huldah, whose influential prophecies both proved correct and were twice accompanied by "Thus saith the Lord," was omitted completely in the new LDS Bible Dictionary!9
+The student is referred to Luke 2:36-38